1989 Davao hostage crisis: April 1989 DaPeCol hostage taking

 On April 2, 1989, Felipe Pugoy and his prison gang the "Wild Boys of DaPeCol" staged a hostage-taking at the Davao Penal Colony (DaPeCol).
 Pugoy's group of 14–15 convicts each took a hostage.
 The group armed with knives overcame the prison guards and escaped with a jeepney.
 Troops from the Philippine Constabulary along with helicopters intercepted Pugoy's group 120 km from the prison.
-House Speaker Ramon Mitra and Senator Santanina Rasul were with the government negotiators.
+House Speaker Ramon Mitra Jr. and Senator Santanina Rasul were with the government negotiators.
 Pugoy's group demanded a plane to Manila to engage in dialogue with then-President Corazon Aquino to request a transfer to the National Penitentiary in Muntinlupa due to alleged abuse by DaPeCol prison officials.
 It was agreed to by both parties that the negotiations were to be continued in Davao City.

 During negotiations on the night of April 3, the gang reiterated their demand for a plane.
 Hours later 13 hostage-takers released their hostages and peacefully surrendered while Pugoy and the other leader Ricardo Navarro held on to their hostages, two teenage girls.
 The convicts who surrendered were temporarily held in the Davao City Jail.
 The final demand of Pugoy was to see his mother, which the military reportedly agreed to.
 The final two hostage takers reportedly surrendered after they were promised a transfer to the National Penitentiary and were detained along with the rest of the convicts.
 Most of the convicts were eventually transferred to the Davao Metrodiscom.
 The promise of a transfer to the National Penitentiary was denied due to the hostages filing charges of kidnapping against their former captors.